FerdinaKusumah/utils/README.md

 # Utils modules

-Common utils that need in every development
+Common utils that need in every development, it provides a built-in golang function which needs to be wrapped in utils.

 ## Modules
-* Conversion
+* conversion
   * String
     * `IntToString(num int) string`
     * `Int8ToString(num int8) string`